FRC5190/Training/P02/Readme.md

 1. To understand some of the above methods, try to make the following changes to your program, then deploy and test it.

     * Make the program print `Hello world` every 5 seconds, only when the robot is in autonomous mode.
+Hint: Move the code inside `robotPeriodic` to `autonomousPeriodic`.
     * Make the program print `Hello world` every 5 seconds, only when the robot is in teleop mode.
-    * Make the program print `Hello world` every 20 ms regardless of enabled or disabled.
+Hint: Move the code inside `robotPeriodic` to `autonomousPeriodic`.
     * Make the program print `Hello world` every 20 ms for 5 seconds during autonomous and stop printing afterwards.
+Hint: Add logic to check how long the code has been running.